RaymondHojui/Steam-Review-Data-Analysis/README.md

 There are 2 major issues with the leabels at this stage

 **Problem 1:**
-We are getting identical tags which are generated as different tags but share the same meaning (eg. user interface vs.UI) This occurs because the LLM does not contain memories from the previous review and does the commenting as individual tasks.
+Different labels are being generated for the same concept (eg. user interface vs.UI) This occurs because the LLM does not retain memories across reviews and treat each comment as individual tasks.
 However, there is a recognizable pattern for the tags.
 Tags are generally 1-2 word long, and similar words will keep repeating.
 The easiest way of fixing this problem is to manually change every word with the same meaning to one specific word.

 We’re getting semantically identical tags generated as different strings (e.g., “user interface” and “UI”).
 This occurs because the LLM reviews are stateless and don’t remember previous tag decisions.
-Since tags are usually 1–2 words and repeat across items, the simplest fix is to normalize them: create a synonym map and replace all variants with one canonical tag.
+Since tags are usually 1–2 words, similar terms keep recurring.
+The fix is to normalize synonyms to a single canonical tag.

 ```python